LUXROBO/pymodi/README.md

 # Import modi package
 import modi

+"""
-# Create MODI object, make sure that you have connected your network module to your machine with other modules attached to it
+Create MODI object, make sure that you have connected your network module to your machine while other modules are attached to the network module
+"""
 bundle = modi.MODI()
 ```